 While social media may be harmful and controlling on the whole, in this day and age there’s simply no escaping it.
 Like it or not it’s a core form of communication now; it’s just grown up a little too big, a little too fast.
 But we can change that.
 We can make it a nicer place if we approach it with unwavering compassion.

-So maybe I’ll be back on Instagram one day, but before that happens I need to work out what my intent is for using it – because if I don’t know why I’m spending hours a day on it, I already love Big Brother.
+So maybe I’ll be back on Instagram one day, but before that happens I need to work out what my intent is for using it – because if I don’t know why I’m spending hours a day on it, then I already love Big Brother.